Frédéric Chopin: Death and funeral

-Mozart's Requiem was sung at the funeral; the soloists were the soprano Jeanne-Anaïs Castellan, the mezzo-soprano Pauline Viardot, the tenor Alexis Dupont, and the bass Luigi Lablache; Chopin's Preludes No. 4 in E minor and No. 6 in B minor were also played.
-The organist was Louis Lefébure-Wély.
+Mozart's Requiem was sung at the funeral; the soloists were Jeanne-Anaïs Castellan, Viardot, Alexis Dupont, and Luigi Lablache; Chopin's Preludes No. 4 in E minor and No. 6 in B minor were played by organist Alfred Lefébure-Wély.
 The funeral procession to Père Lachaise Cemetery, which included Chopin's sister Ludwika, was led by the aged Prince Adam Czartoryski.
 The pallbearers included Delacroix, Franchomme, and Camille Pleyel.
 At the graveside, the Funeral March from Chopin's Piano Sonata No. 2 was played, in Reber's instrumentation.

 Chopin's tombstone, featuring the muse of music, Euterpe, weeping over a broken lyre, was designed and sculpted by Clésinger and installed on the anniversary of his death in 1850.
 The expenses of the monument, amounting to 4,500 francs, were covered by Jane Stirling, who also paid for the return of the composer's sister Ludwika to Warsaw.
 As requested by Chopin, Ludwika took his heart (which had been removed by his doctor Jean Cruveilhier and preserved in alcohol in a vase) back to Poland in 1850.
-She also took a collection of two hundred letters from Sand to Chopin; after 1851 these were returned to Sand, who destroyed them.
+She also took a collection of 200 letters from Sand to Chopin; after 1851 these were returned to Sand, who destroyed them.

-Chopin's disease and the cause of his death have been a matter of discussion.
-His death certificate gave the cause of death as tuberculosis, and his physician, Cruveilhier, was then the leading French authority on this disease.
-Other possibilities that have been advanced have included cystic fibrosis, cirrhosis, and alpha 1-antitrypsin deficiency.
+Chopin's disease and the cause of his death have been topics of debate.
+His death certificate gave the cause as tuberculosis, and his physician, Cruveilhier, was then the leading French authority on this disease.
+Other possibilities advanced have included cystic fibrosis, cirrhosis, and alpha 1-antitrypsin deficiency.
 A visual examination of Chopin's preserved heart (the jar was not opened), conducted in 2014 and first published in the American Journal of Medicine in 2017, suggested that the likely cause of his death was a rare case of pericarditis caused by complications of chronic tuberculosis.